CHEN-YiWen/Order-summary-component/README.md

 - The position of the background image isn't exactly the same as the original design.
 I am still trying to figure out how to place it a bit higher.

-- Still need to learn how to make the card more resposive.
+- Still need to learn how to make the card more responsive.
 Once the width of the browser is super small, the card looks weird.

 ### Useful resources